Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 <span class="base-alert warning">
   <span>
-    Be cautious when applying a `reveal` transform while granting the `token:read` permission, as this will allow your Application to read plaintext data.
+    Be cautious whenever applying a `reveal` transform.
+This is especially true when granting the `token:read` or `token:search` permissions, as this will allow your Application to read plaintext data.
 This may result in your systems being pulled into compliance scope.
   </span>